 When your divorce is over and you are living in a new residence, you should be sure that your new lifestyle is sustainable in a financial sense.
 For example, it is a good idea to find an apartment or a house within your price range during the divorce if it is clear that you’re going to move.
 Some divorcees spend a few years in an apartment while they save up money, then move into a house.
 Others choose to continue renting their living space, and as for you, that is a matter of both finance and preferences.
 The same goes for other major expenses, such as motor vehicles.
 If your car is a fancy and expensive one, it is going to be a real drain on your finances, and you probably can’t afford the auto loan payments, gas, and repair bills.
 Be ready to sell off a fancy but expensive car or motorcycle, and replace it with a much cheaper but reliable one.

 As for your child, perhaps they used to attend a private school, or you were planning on enrolling them in private education soon.
 If your divorce was a costly one, you might want to reconsider those plans, if you must.
-Private education is usually worth the money in ordinary circumstances, but this is your post-divorce life where things are messy.
+Private education is usually worth the money in ordinary circumstances, but this is your post-divorce life where things are messy and require five stages of the cycle to recover.
 Instead, you may look around carefully to find the best-rated public schools for your child until the time comes when you can reasonably afford the tuition costs.

 Eliminate Frivolous Expenses